OscarOzs/so-long/README.md

 42 School project.

-2D top view game in C, collect coins to exit and finish the level.
+Small 2D game developed with the miniLibX, the graphic library of the 42 school, collect coins to exit and finish the level.

 Map level is editable and code protected.